ian-jooble/jooble-ir-2018-paper/README.md

 ### search_68
 Search server provide **UI hosting** and **all search workflow**

-Receive: ajax post request from user interface with meta and search
+Receive: ajax post request from user interface with meta and search<br>
 Return: ranked docs
 Make call to:
 - Analyzer service (analyzer_71) with user search query and receive stemmed tokenized query and lang